jaysylvester/citizen/README.md

         "cache": {
           "static":                true,
           "control": {
-            "/path/to/styles.css": "max-age=86400",
+            "/styles.css": "max-age=86400",
-            "/path/to/scripts.js": "max-age=86400"
+            "/scripts.js": "max-age=86400"
           }
         }
       }
     }

 The key name is the pathname that points to the static asset in your web directory.
+If your app's URL path is `/my/app`, then this value should be something like `/my/app/styles.css`.
 The value is the Cache-Control header value you want to assign to that asset.

 Here's [a great tutorial on client-side caching](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching) to help explain ETag and Cache-Control headers.